univention/ansible-roles/roles/deployment-message/README.md

 Print a deployment message
 =========

-This role print information about playbook, its dependencies and configuration
+This role prints information about playbook, its dependencies and configuration.

 Requirements
 ------------

+- univention.ucs_modules
     - univention_config_registry

 Role Variables
 --------------